What is the Best Dissertation Award Program?

 Each year the Graduate School recognizes the University's top recent Ph.D. graduates by presenting 'best dissertation' awards.

-The recipients receive an honorarium of $1,000.
 The award is given in each of four broad areas:

 - arts & humanities (including history and philosophy)

 - social & behavioral sciences and education

 The 2023 application window opens January 2, 2023 and the deadline to apply is April 5, 2023 at 12:00pm CST.

 $1,000 honorarium and consideration for nomination to the CGS/ProQuest Distinguished Dissertation Award.

 Program Nomination required.
 Please reach out to your Director of Graduate Studies or Graduate Program Coordinator.